 No longer was I that girl just watching from the sidelines each week, but I was getting in the game.
 I wanted to be like those contestants.
 I wanted to eat better, work out and no longer be ‘the fat girl.’
 I went from someone who hated to get off the couch, to someone who went to the gym 3-4 days a week willingly.
 I began to learn about calories and what I needed to do to lose weight.
 The Biggest Loser was a big part of my learning curve.

-By the latter half of 2009, I managed to drop 80lbs and get healthy.
+By the latter half of 2009, I managed to drop 80 lbs. and get healthy.
 I was the healthiest and fittest that I had ever been.
-While I may not have been on Biggest Loser, I sort of felt like I was there with these people each week, and I understood some of their struggles because they were mine.
+While I may not have been on Biggest Loser, I sort of felt like I was there with these people each week.
+I understood some of their struggles because they were also mine.

-I asked a number of former contestants about their experience on Biggest Loser, if they regret going onto the show and if they would do it again.
-I was told that “I don’t regret it one bit and I would absolutely do it again,” per Sunshine Hampton (now Cline after recently getting married).
+I had the opportunity to ask a number of former contestants about their experience on Biggest Loser.
+If they regret going onto the show, and if they would do it again.
+Sunshine Hampton-Cline told me, “I don’t regret it one bit, and I would absolutely do it again.”
 Her sentiments were echoed by more than half a dozen others I asked.
 Furthermore, she told me that her experience was wonderful.
-Another informed, “it was an extremely positive experience for me.”
+Another contestant informed, “It was an extremely positive experience for me.”

-What I did hear from some was that they wish they had more nutritional support and/or emotional support.
-That’s the thing about losing weight and getting healthy, it’s such a big thing in your life.
-For me, I found that my emotional and mental health took longer to catch up to my physical newfound health.
+What I did hear from some was that they wished they had more nutritional support and/or emotional support.
+That’s the thing about losing weight and getting healthy; it’s such a big thing in your life.
+For me, I found that my emotional and mental health took longer to catch up to my newfound physical health.
 My struggles with self-image lasted for well over a year after losing the weight.
 Visually, you still see someone different in that mirror everyday.

 It’s anything but an easy road to getting healthier and losing weight.
-I don’t think it will ever be easy for those of us that lost a lot of weight.
+I don’t think it will ever be easy for those of us who lost a lot of weight.
 Maintaining the loss and all that comes with staying healthier and fitter is a daily journey.
-It is something that is worked on from the moment you wake up in the morning, to the moment your head hits the pillow at night.
+It is something that is you work on from the moment you wake up in the morning, to the moment your head hits the pillow at night.
 That’s why it’s a LIFESTYLE you are taking on, and not a diet.
-There is no quick way to lose weight, it just doesn’t exist.
-Well, if you want to maintain it anyway.
+There is no quick way to lose weight; it just doesn’t exist.
+That is, if you want to maintain it.